Robert-Hughes/rjrssync/README.md

 * Probably better to batch together File() Responses, to avoid overhead from sending loads of messages
 * Add to benchmark some remote tests (currently just testing local ones), and to/from WSL folders
    - Perhaps a separate table for local -> local, local -> WSL, local -> remote etc. etc.
+   - Copy results into here (or similar), so can look at them without waiting for them to run
 * Run benchmark tests on GitHub actions?
 * Perf comparison with regular rsync (for cases where there are zero or few changes, and for cases with more changes)
 * Performance tests, so we know if we've made something slower